ngambip/Diabetes_factors_2024/README.md

    (iv) BMI Against Diet:Explored BMI categories in connection with diet quality and habits to understand dietary                       influences on BMI.

-    (v) BMI and diet scores was used to determine the impact of diet on the sacle of BMI.
+   (v)  BMI against diet scores was used to determine the impact of diet on the sacle of Average BMI Measure.

   ## Findings